Strengthening Families Alaska: State Profile

 - Social and emotional competence of children

-Using the Strengthening Families framework, more than 30 states are shifting policy and practice to help programs working with children and families focus on protective factors.
+Using the Strengthening Families Protective Factors Framework, more than 30 states are shifting policy and practice to help programs working with children and families focus on protective factors.
 States apply the Strengthening Families approach in early childhood, child welfare, child abuse prevention and other child and family serving systems.

 For more information, visit www.strengtheningfamilies.net.

 The program is coordinated by the Office of Children’s Services in the Department of Health & Social Services.
 From the beginning, the leadership team has included key decision-makers from a variety of programs.
-Current membership includes representatives from the University of Alaska, United Way of Anchorage, the Alaska Children’s Trust, the Department of Education and Early Development, the Head Start Collaboration Office, Title V & Women’s, Children’s & Family Health, the Child Care Program Office, the Early Childhood Comprehensive Systems (ECCS) Initiative, the Child Care Resource & Referral (CCR&R) Agency, the Early Intervention/Part C Program, Best Beginnings, the Child Welfare Academy and Alaska 211.
+Current membership includes representatives from the University of Alaska, United Way of Anchorage, the Alaska Children’s Trust, the Department of Education and Early Development, the Head Start Collaboration Office, Title V & Women’s, Children’s & Family Health, the Child Care Program Office, the Early Childhood Comprehensive Systems (ECCS) Initiative, the Child Care Resource & Referral (CCR&R) Agency, the Early Intervention/Part C Program, Best Beginnings, the Child Welfare Academy, All Alaska Pediatric Partnership, Help Me Grow and Alaska 211.
 Parents are also important members of this leadership team.

 The Alaska Strengthening Families strategic plan includes policy and systems goals focused on including the Protective Factors Framework in grant requirements for a number of programs.
 Already the protective factors are embedded in grant solicitations from the United Way of Anchorage, the Alaska Children’s Trust, the Part C/Early Intervention program and the Child Protection Agency.
 The Alaska Early Childhood Coordinating Council has made the expansion of Strengthening Families one of their priorities.